Mojave River Press & Review

 There are presently no open calls for submissions.

 Thank you for your interest in Mojave River Review.
-Submissions are now CLOSED as of Oct.
-23rd.
-Remember to watch for future announcements via our Facebook and Twitter accounts.
+Submissions for our spring issue are now closed; we'll announce the next submission cycle after release of our upcoming issue.
+Watch for future announcements via our Facebook and Twitter accounts.

 We publish poetry, flash fiction, flash non-fiction/creative non-fiction, hybrid works, chapbook/book reviews, plus articles or interviews relevant to arts and letters.
 We're interested in your best work and are genuinely eclectic, open to all styles and topics, but are always interested in poets, writers, and works related to southwest/desert culture(s).